STEPHEN MINISTRY - Christ Caring for People through People . . .

 PRAYER TEAM MINISTRY

 Prayer Warriors that confidentially pray for anyone who desires prayer.
-They are available to pray with you anytime via phone, email or in person in the Prayer Room at Faith UMC.
+They are available to pray with you anytime via phone, email or in person in the Prayer Room at Faith Methodist.
 Prayer requests can be made HERE.

 HOSPITAL & HOME-BOUND VISITATION